koendv/stm32duino-raspberrypi/README.md

 These jumper settings take effect next time you boot, whether it is by pushing reset, or by power cycling, or when the processor exits the standby (sleep) mode.

 The rom contains a factory-programmed bootloader.
 After booting from rom, you can upload firmware either over the serial port, over USB, over I2C, ...
 Exactly what ports can be used to upload firmware depends upon the STM32 processor model.
 The STM32F103C8T6 rom only supports upload over the serial port.
-If you have a different processor, the authoritative guide to find out how to activate the bootloader and what ports to use is STM Application note [AN2606:  STM32 microcontroller system memory boot mode](https://www.st.com/content/ccc/resource/technical/document/application_note/b9/9b/16/3a/12/1e/40/0c/CD00167594.pdf/files/CD00167594.pdf/jcr:content/translations/en.CD00167594.pdf).

 > Even if your firmware hangs, you can always change jumper settings, boot from rom, upload new firmware, and change the jumpers back to booting from flash.

+The authoritative guide how to activate the bootloader and what ports can be used is STM Application note [AN2606:  STM32 microcontroller system memory boot mode](https://www.st.com/content/ccc/resource/technical/document/application_note/b9/9b/16/3a/12/1e/40/0c/CD00167594.pdf/files/CD00167594.pdf/jcr:content/translations/en.CD00167594.pdf).

 ### Serial Wire Debugging (SWD)